jgm/pandoc/doc/lua-filters.md

 [`pandoc.List:insert ([pos], value)`]{#pandoc.list:insert}

 :   Inserts element `value` at position `pos` in list, shifting
-    elements to the next-greater indix if necessary.
+    elements to the next-greater index if necessary.

     This function is identical to
     [`table.insert`](https://www.lua.org/manual/5.3/manual.html#6.6).